Updated July 2022

 Where should I park for the PEAK 2 PEAK Gondola?

 The closest parking to the lifts is in the Day Lots, located between the Upper Village and the Village Stroll.
-Depending which Day Lot you park in the walk is between 5 – 10 minutes.
+Depending which Day Lot you park in the walk is between 5 to 10 minutes.

 I’m catching a BC Transit bus or the shuttle, how far is the bus loop to the PEAK 2 PEAK Gondola?